Choose Pool Table Felt Style

 The first thing to know is that billiard fabric is called by many different names such as pool table felt, pool table cloth, billiard felt, pool felt, billiard cloth, a green, a cover, etc. These names all refer to the same type of product much the same as whether you call your table a pool table or billiard table.
 The sport itself is properly called billiards but call it whatever you want.

-We note here that there is a difference between cloth wear and cloth durability.
-While a worsted cloth may "look" to have wear the inherant durability of the tight weave generally assures that the precision and playability of the cloth is not compromised.
+We note here that there is a difference between cloth, wear, and cloth durability.
+While a worsted cloth may "look" to have wear the inherent durability of the tight weave generally assures that the precision and playability of the cloth is not compromised.
 On the other hand, napped cloth may not look worn however it will develop ridges and tracks as it ages which affects precision and playability.
 Better to have a cloth that plays true longer.
 Proper cloth maintenance will help all cloths look better during the life of the cloth.

 This is THE premier worsted billiard cloth asked for by name and used in more professional tournaments then any other brand of cloth.
 Top of the line for quality, speed and accuracy.
 Simonis cloth is made in Belgium and the mill has been making only billiard cloth for well over 200 years.
 The newest addition to the Simonis cloth style family is 860HR which was designed for commercial use and enhanced durability.

-A step up from Velocity Pro - tournament quality worsted cloth with faster speed, excellent precision and durability for a few dollars more..
+A tournament quality worsted cloth with faster speed, excellent precision and durability for a few dollars more..

-For casual play on 7' or 8' home tables we suggest Mali 865.
+For casual play on 7' or 8' home tables we suggest Championship Invitational or ProLine 303.
 If you want a little more speed then Championship Ultra is a good choice.
 If speed and precision are the most important then go with ProForm or Simonis 860.
-If spills and stains are a concern try Mali Teflon 865T, Invitational Teflon or Ultra Teflon
+If spills and stains are a concern try ProLine 303T, Invitational Teflon or Ultra Teflon

-For more serious play on 8', 8' Oversize or 9' tables we recommend Simonis 860, Tour Edition 3030, ProForm or Velocity Pro. which are all very durable, have a good selection of color choices and provide high speed and accuracy.
+For more serious play on 8', 8' Oversize or 9' tables we recommend Simonis 860, Tour Edition 3030, ProForm which are all very durable, have a good selection of color choices and provide high speed and accuracy.

 For 10' and 12' pool tables we recommend Simonis 760 for the faster speed and precision.

-For Carom tables we suggest Simonis 300 - the ultimate in high speed cloth used in Pro Carom tournys.
+For Carom tables we suggest Simonis 300 - the ultimate in high speed cloth used in Pro Carom tourneys.

 Although limited in color choices this style is the fastest billiard cloth available.